Curb Bit Guide: Expert Tips for Choosing the Right Bit 2025

 Shank length affects leverage, with longer shanks increasing pressure.
 Mouthpiece design, such as a solid versus a ported style, changes how the curb bit feels to the horse.
 For example, a ported mouthpiece offers more tongue relief, while a solid bar creates even pressure.

-Benefits and Drawbacks of Curb Bits
+The Pros and Cons of Curb Bits

 The curb bit offers several advantages when used correctly.
 Benefits include: